-Box 5.2 | Climate-Ice Sheet Interactions
+Box 5.2: Climate-Ice sheet Interactions

-Ice sheets have played an essential role in the Earth's climate history (see Sections 5.3, 5.6 and 5.7).
+Ice sheets have played an essential role in Earth's climate history (see Sections 5.3, 5.6, 5.7).
 They interact with the atmosphere, the ocean-sea ice system, the lithosphere and the surrounding vegetation (see Box 5.2, Figure 1).
-They serve as nonlinear filters and integrators of climate effects caused by orbital and GHG forcings (Ganopolski and Calov, 2011), while at the same time affecting the global climate system on a variety of time scales (see Section 5.7).
+They serve as nonlinear filters and integrators of climate effects caused by orbital and greenhouse gas forcings (Ganopolski and Calov, 2011), while at the same time affecting the global climate system on a variety of timescales (see Section 5.7).